International Real Estate for Asset Protection and Privacy

 And I expect these collection and seizure powers to be expanded.
 Bottom line is, if the US wants to take your property in these countries, they will get it.

 The reason for this is the United States courts are seen as a joke around the world.
-We hand out excessive awards and our litigation system is out of control.
+The US hands out excessive awards and their litigation system is out of control.
 Also, America all too often asserts jurisdiction over cases and companies unfairly… acting as a civil policeman in just about any dispute.

 As a result, foreign courts generally do not recognize U.S. money judgments unless: